BhaveshWagh/Learning_JavaScript/AccioDailyAssignments/Interview-Questions.md

 **Definition:**
 Hoisting is a phenomenon in JavaScript by which you can access variables and functions even before they are initialized.

+Incase of <strong>let and const</strong> : `This is because var declarations are hoisted and initialized with undefined as a value, while const and let are hoisted but not initialized.`

 ### Example 1: Variable Hoisting